Why most content is better as a web page

 - use on mobile devices - 67% of people in 2024 accessed our website on mobile devices

-- read because they can be easily adjusted for things like colour, text size and line spacing
+- read because they can be more easily adjusted for things like colour, text size and line spacing

 - use with assistive technologies, like screen readers or with keyboard-only navigation